0701pawan/Python-Projects-AI/README.md

-# Python-Projects-AI
+# Python-Projects-Virtual Assistant
-In this projects I have made a assistant using Python and its packages The packages which I used are
+In this projects I have made a virtual assistant using python, firstly it records the audio from system microphone and then covert that audio to text(string) and that text acts as a input to that program and then we can peform different operations depending upon the Input
-The packages such as pyttsx3 is used to convert the text into audio packages such as pyaudio & sppech recongnisation is used used to convert audio to text other packages are self explainatory